Walter Cassel: Biography

 Born John Walter Cassel in Council Bluffs, Iowa, Cassel began his musical education studying the trumpet while at Thomas Jefferson High School.
-He began taking private voice lessons after joining his high school's glee club during his senior year.
+He began taking private voice lessons with Harry McGee Cooper after joining his high school's glee club during his senior year.
 In 1933, while studying dentistry at Creighton University, Cassel was provided with the opportunity to sing for renowned baritone Lawrence Tibbett after attending one of Tibbet's recitals in Omaha, Nebraska.
 Impressed with his performance, Tibbett praised Cassel highly in an interview with the local newspaper and strongly encouraged him to pursue an opera career.
 Strongly influenced by this encounter, Cassel headed for New York City with just "$40 in his shoe, a pair of coveralls and a briefcase full of music".

 Upon reaching New York, Cassel began studying voice with Frank La Forge.
 Beginning in 1934, he began supporting himself by singing on the radio, including such programs as Air Breaks and Hammerstein's Music Hall.
 Unable to land work as an opera singer, Cassel tried his luck in Hollywood and managed to land a good sized supporting role in the 1937 film Wine, Women, and Horses which starred Barton MacLane and Ann Sheridan.
 This was followed by a leading role in the 1938 film Romance Road where his love interest was portrayed by Anne Nagel.
 Cassel, however, preferred live performance over film work and abandoned his film career after landing a role in the 1938 Broadway play Great Lady.
 He went on to star in the 1939 musical Stars In Your Eyes and the 1940 musical revue All in Fun.
 In 1941 he starred in the Los Angeles Civic Light Opera's production of Rio Rita.

 In 1942 Cassel auditioned for the Metropolitan Opera and was invited by Edward Johnson to join the roster of singers at the company.
-He made his debut with the company earlier than expected, replacing an ailing singer at the last minute in the role of Bretigny in Jules Massenet's Manon on December 12, 1942 with Bidu Sayão in the title role.
+He made his debut with the company earlier than expected, replacing an ailing singer at the last minute in the role of Bretigny in Jules Massenet's Manon on December 12, 1942, with Bidu Sayão in the title role.
 He continued to sing at the Met through the Spring of 1945 in mainly comprimario roles like Count Ceprano in Giuseppe Verdi's Rigoletto, the Gypsy in Verdi's Il trovatore, Hermann in Jacques Offenbach's The Tales of Hoffmann, and the Philosopher in Gustave Charpentier's Louise.
 He did however get to sing two more sizable roles, Valentin in Charles Gounod's Faust and Silvio in Ruggero Leoncavallo's Pagliacci.